DRAGON AGRO PRODUCTS

 *Starter Plants or

-Plugs are tissue cultured or seed grown plants in a 72-cell pack 10-1/2" by 21".
+Plugs are tissue cultured or cuttings or seed grown plants in a 72-cell pack 10-1/2" by 21".
 Plants for sale are ready for transfer to a 3" to 4" pot for retail if you're selling small plants or you finish or grow it further to maturity if you're selling larger or flowering plants.
 Prices are subject to change without notice.

 CHECKOUT PRICING & AVAILABILITY LIST